 All patient samples are tested with two sets of QC samples per 50 samples (one set in the beginning and another set at the end of the 50 samples).
 A total of 100 patient samples can be processed in one run.
 Therefore, a total of 4 sets of QC samples should be included.
-Samples, in cryovials, are transferred into special custom cryovial holders, which are directly on the clinical analyzer are according to work instruction PBLW48MS01 (Cobas e 411 Basic Operating Procedures for LUH Testing).
+Samples are transferred into Roche sample cups using the PerkinElmer JANUS Automated Liquid Handling System.
+Details on preparation of samples for processing can be referenced from the work instruction PBLW10SH22 (Serum Sample Preparation via JANUS Automated Liquid Handling System).
+Alternatively, special custom cryovial holders can be used to place original sample vial directly on the clinical analyzer.